What is "Artificial Grass"?

 How popular is synthetic grass for landscape and recreation use?

 Synthetic grass for landscape, golf and other recreation applications is the fastest growing segment of the synthetic turf market.
 Over 35 million square feet of synthetic grass for landscape and recreation use was installed in 2012.

-Thousands of homes, businesses, golf courses, municipalities, parks and tourist attractions like Disneyland and Steve Wynn’s Las Vegas resorts have turned to synthetic grass to provide a lush, attractive landscape solution that requires minimal resources and maintenance while saving millions of gallons of water each year.
+Thousands of homes, businesses, golf courses, municipalities, parks and tourist attractions like Disneyland and Steve Wynn’s Las Vegas resorts have turned to synthetic grass.
+Artificial grass provides a lush, attractive landscape solution that requires minimal resources and maintenance while saving millions of gallons of water each year.
 It is also a smart way to beautify public spaces such as highway medians and airport landing strips that would otherwise be difficult and expensive to maintain.
 Synthetic grass reduces city maintenance costs, freeing tax dollars for other purposes.

 More than 50 independent and credible studies from groups such as the U.S. Consumer Product Safety Commission, and statewide governmental agencies such as the New York State Department of Environmental Conservation, New York State Department of Health and the California Environmental Protection Agency, have validated the safety of synthetic turf (see Position Statements to learn more).